 I think of myself as an artist whose love of graphic design has melded with the love of working in steel and bronze.
 This unusual marriage, resulting in sculptural forms, began in 1978, a year after my graduation from The Pennsylvania State University with a BFA degree in Printmaking.

-Over the past several years, I have begun to use both the sculptural format of the horse and the functional format of the table and chair to express inner feelings about life and relationships.
+As time went on, I began to use both the sculptural format of the figure and the functional format of the table and chair to express inner feelings about life and relationships.
 These pieces are assembled elements of life in steel or bronze.
-Both structure and chance, emotion and intellect, play a part in the choices to fabricate an object with warmth and joy and truth.
+Both structure and chance, emotion and intellect, play a part in the choices to fabricate an object with joy and truth.

 Welcome!
 My name is Lisa Fedon.